Watch Janet Jackson Surprise Winners of Her Global Dance Competition

 Janet Jackson is all set to rock the stage at the 2018 Billboard Music Awards and she’ll be grooving along next to two excited new faces.

-Dancers Phillip Galbert, 28, of New Britain, Conn. and La’Vala “Lala” Moss, 26, of Birmingham, Ala. had already received the news that they’d been chosen out of 75,000 hopefuls as winners of the star’s global #DanceWithJanet competition.
+Dancers Phillip Galbert, 28, of New Britain, Connecticut, and La’Vala “Lala” Moss, 26, of Birmingham, Alabama, had already received the news that they’d been chosen out of 75,000 hopefuls as winners of the star’s global #DanceWithJanet competition.

 But they then learned from the superstar herself that not only were they part of her JTribe, but they’d soon be taking the stage to perform with her on national television.

 “Obviously we saw what you did online and that’s the reason why you’re here.
-You did a great job,” Jackson, in the exclusive clip above, tells Galbert and Moss who first submitted auditions online.
+You did a great job,” Jackson, in the exclusive clip above, tells Galbert and Moss, who first submitted auditions online.

 RELATED: Janet Jackson Will Receive Icon Award at 2018 Billboard Music Awards